Skip to content

 OPINION — 10 September is World Suicide Prevention Day.

-While all loss of life is tragic, we particularly want to draw attention ot something not widely known outside of military circles: some 140,000 veterans have died by suicide since 2001, and suicide rates also have significantly increased in the active-duty population over the same period.
+While all loss of life is tragic, we particularly want to draw attention to something not widely known outside of military circles: some 140,000 veterans have died by suicide since 2001, and suicide rates also have significantly increased in the active-duty population over the same period.

 Each one leaves behind not just a grieving family, but a community forever altered.
 It's the kind of loss that cannot be contained.
 It reaches across dinner tables, classrooms, workplaces, and communities—sometimes without us even realizing it.